ipld/ipld/specs/codecs/dag-json/spec.md

 This produces the most compact and consistent representation which will ensure that two codecs producing the same data end up with matching block hashes.

 Codec implementers should not enforce this strictness when decoding data in order to support historical data, and data produced by non-strict encoders.
-However, they may provide an opt-in for systems where round-trip determinism is a desireable feature and backward compatibility with old, non-strict data is unnecessary.
+However, they may provide an opt-in for systems where round-trip determinism is a desirable feature and backward compatibility with old, non-strict data is unnecessary.

 ### Supported kinds